BStokes-GoDaddy/Chef_Cookbooks/LinuxServers/README.md

 # LinuxServers

-This is the cookbook for *nix specif recipes for building servers and desktop instances
+This is the cookbook for *nix specific recipes for building server instances